Ramstein air show disaster: Scope

 Of the 31 people who died on impact, 28 had been hit by debris in the form of airplane parts, concertina wire, and items on the ground.
 Sixteen of the fatalities occurred in the days and weeks after the disaster due to severe burns; the last was the burned and injured helicopter pilot.
 About 500 people had to seek hospital treatment following the event, and over 600 people reported to the clinic that afternoon to donate blood.

 Criticism

 The disaster revealed serious shortcomings in the handling of large-scale medical emergencies by German civil and American military authorities.
 US military personnel did not immediately allow German ambulances onto the base, and the rescue work was generally hampered by a lack of efficiency and coordination.
 The rescue coordination center in Kaiserslautern was unaware of the disaster's scale as much as an hour after it occurred, even though several German medevac helicopters and ambulances had already arrived on site and left with patients.
 American helicopters and ambulances provided the quickest and largest means of evacuating burn victims, but lacked sufficient capacities for treating them, or had difficulty finding them.
 Further confusion was added by the American military's usage of different standards for intravenous catheters from German paramedics.
-A single standard was codified in 1995 and updated with a newer version in 2013.
+A single standard was codified in 1995, updated with a newer version in 2013 and an amendment to the current standard in 2017.